BriantOliveira/Personal-Notebook/neural-networks.md

 2. Learn how to weight each of the feature activations to get a single scalar quantity.
 3. If this quantity is above some threshold, decide that the input vector is a positive example of the target class.

+### The history of perceptrons

+They were popularised by Frank Rosenblatt in the early 1960's.

+* They appeared to have a very powerful learning algorithm.
+* Lots of grand claims were made for what they could learn to do.

+In 1969, Misky and Papert published a book called "Perceptrons" that analysed what they could do and showed their limitations.

+* Many people thought these limitations applied to all neural network models.

+The perceptron learning procedure is still widely used today for tasks with enormous feature vectors that contain many millions of features.